gkwan93/mywebsite/Project.md

 permalink: /projects/
 ---

-Applying the skills that I have learned at BCI and NAIT, I maintain a some servers in the cloud and at home.
+Applying the skills that I have learned at BCI and NAIT, I maintain some personal servers in the cloud and at home.